Proposals for Theses

 Literature to get started: Barberis, Mukherjee, Wang (2016): Prospect Theory and Stock Returns: An Empirical Test.
 Review of Financial Studies 29, 3068-3107.

-Predicting default rates for rating classes
+Predicting default rates with machine learning

 Literature to get started: Chapter "Prediction of Default and Transition Rates" in Löffler, G., & Posch, P. N. (2011).
 Credit risk modeling using Excel and VBA.
 John Wiley & Sons.